-If you are currently training or practising in the field of haematology, you would be joining the UK's largest multi-disciplinary professional network for the specialty with access to many member-only benefits, including educational resources and member only research and travel grants.
+If you are currently training or practising in the field of haematology, you would be joining the UK's largest multi-disciplinary professional network for the speciality with access to many member-only benefits, including educational resources and member-only research and travel grants.

-Our full membership is typically suitable for those working at consultant level and, although we are based in the UK, we welcome applications from overseas haematologists as well (discounted membership is available to those living in LMIC nations).
+Our Full membership is typically suitable for those working at a senior level.
+Although based in the UK, we welcome applications from overseas haematology professionals.
+Discounted membership is available to those living in low- to middle-income countries (LMIC).

-Still studying?
-Then the trainee membership is the right category of membership for you, allowing you to keep up with the latest developments in haematology and receive the British Journal of Haematology.
+Are you still studying or in a middle band as an Allied Health Professional?
+Then the Full (reduced) membership is the membership category for you, allowing you to keep up with the latest developments in haematology and receive the British Journal of Haematology (BJHaem).

-Once you have decided on the category of membership you wish to apply for, go to our membership application page.
+Once you've decided on the category of membership you wish to apply for, go to our membership sign-up form.

-Complete the application form, remembering to check all mandatory fields have been completed, and press ‘submit’.
-You should then receive an email confirming that your application has been received.
+Complete the application form.
+Remember to check all mandatory fields have been completed and press 'Submit'.
+You should then receive an email confirming we have received your application.

 If you do not receive a confirmation email, or if you have further questions regarding your application, please feel free to contact our Membership Team.

-Applications are reviewed after the 15th of each month, so you should know the outcome of the application within 10 working days of the monthly deadline.
+We review applications after the 15th of each month, so you should know the outcome of the application within ten working days of the monthly deadline.